Industrial policy: History

-Debates on process
+Debates

-Despite criticism, there is a consensus in recent development theory that says state interventions may be necessary when market failures occur.
+There is a consensus in recent development theory that says state interventions may be necessary when market failures occur.
 Market failures often exist in the form of externalities and natural monopolies.
-Such market failures may hinder the emergence of a well-functioning market and corrective industrial policies are required to ensure the allocative efficiency of a free market.
-Even relatively-skeptical economists now recognize that public action can boost certain development factors "beyond what market forces on their own would generate."
+Some economists argue that public action can boost certain development factors "beyond what market forces on their own would generate."
 In practice, these interventions are often aimed at regulating networks, public infrastructure, R&D or correcting information asymmetries.
 Many countries are now seeing a revival of industrial policy.

-One question is which kinds of industrial policy are most effective in promoting economic development.
-For example, economists debate whether developing countries should focus on their comparative advantage by promoting mostly resource- and labor-intensive products and services, or invest in higher-productivity industries, which may only become competitive in the longer term.